l3qua/OpenCore-Install-Guide/AMD/makeusb/gathering-files.md

 ### Preparing the EFI

 As you can see in the extracted folder, there are four folders, two of which are named **IA32** and **X64**, the former of which are for 32-bit firmwares, and the latter for 64-bit firmwares.
 Copy whichever you think your firmware supports to ***the root*** of your USB (Copy the EFI folder inside it, not IA32 or X64).
+:::warning Warning
-:::warning Please use X64 folder for X64 firmwares.
+Please use X64 folder for X64 firmwares.
 :::

 And then, move the `Sample.plist` from (the OpenCorePkg folder)/Docs to your USB -> EFI -> OC: